On 1st overseas trip, Biden to assure allies and meet Putin

 On 1st overseas trip, Biden to assure allies and meet PutinNew

 WASHINGTON (AP) — President Joe Biden departs Wednesday for the United Kingdom.
-It’s the president’s first overseas trip of his term and he’s eager to reassert the United States on the world stage.
-Biden has set the stakes for his eight-day trip in sweeping terms, believing that the West must publicly demonstrate it can compete economically with China as the world emerges from the coronavirus pandemic.
-The trip ends with a summit with Russia’s Vladimir Putin.
+It’s the Democratic president’s first overseas trip of his term, and he’s eager to reassert the United States on the world stage.
+Biden has set the stakes for his eight-day trip in sweeping terms, believing the West must publicly demonstrate it can compete economically with China as the world emerges from the coronavirus pandemic.
+Biden first travels to Britain for a summit of the Group of Seven leaders and then Brussels for a NATO summit and a meeting with the heads of the European Union.
+The trip ends with a summit with Russian President Vladimir Putin in Geneva.